-No matter the type of individual entering treatment, care in an inpatient alcohol rehab center can help them restore overall health, quit use of substances, acquire skills and mechanisms to continue abstaining from drugs and alcohol, and build or rebuild a meaningful and fulfilling lifestyle that allows for a successful recovery.
+No matter the type of individual entering treatment, care in an inpatient alcohol rehab center can help them restore overall health, quit the use of substances, acquire skills and mechanisms to continue abstaining from drugs and alcohol, and build or rebuild a meaningful and fulfilling lifestyle that allows for a successful recovery.

-Health Complications of Alcohol Abuse
+Health Complications Of Chronic Alcohol Use

 The health-related complications of alcohol abuse can be broken down into two different categories, short-term and long-term complications.
 But, short-term complications include the possibility of increased blood pressure, irregular heartbeat, and possible overdose.
 In fact, long-term effects can include heart disease, lung disease, and liver disease.

 In addition, as per the National Cancer Institute, there is a strong scientific consensus that alcohol drinking can cause several types of cancer including:

 - Head and Neck Cancer: Moderate to heavy alcohol consumption is associated with higher risks of certain head and neck cancers.

 - Esophageal Cancer: Alcohol consumption at any level is associated with a higher risk of a type of esophageal cancer.

 - Liver Cancer: Heavy alcohol consumption is associated with approximately 2-fold higher risks of two types of liver cancer (hepatocellular carcinoma and intrahepatic cholangiocarcinoma).